Update: ‘Range & Specifications’ section updated.

 Range & Specifications

 Pieter Nota, Member of the Board of Management of BMW AG, in an interview with the BMW Group Press site in 2020, confirmed that future BMW Plug-in Hybrid models would offer up to 100 kilometers (62 miles) of electric range and that the company has already started working towards the goal.
-The highest rating for the current 7 Series is 55 km in the 740e (WLTP).

 For a longer electric range, PHEVs need big battery packs, which would make a car like a 3 or 4 Series heavy and expensive with today’s technology.
 Hence, a top-down approach might make more sense.